GauravJha13112002/Shopping-Website/README.md

 Features

 1) User Authentication with Login & Signup
-2) Category-wise Product Listing (Electronics, Bags, etc.)
+2) Category-wise Product Listing (Electronics, Bags, etc.
 3)Add to Cart & Remove from Cart functionality 4)Global Cart Service for managing cart state across components

 Technologies Used

-Angular
-TypeScript
-HTML
-CSS
+Angular,TypeScript,HTML,CSS

 How It Works
 1) Users can register or log in using the authentication module.